hugosjoberg/hugosjoberg.github.io/content/english/blog/golang/app-architecture.md

 `/internal`

 Private app and library code, this code is only to be consumed by this application/library.
 This is typically where most of your app code will end up.

-`/pkg`

-Code that is exported, other applications/libraries may import from here, for example, if we have an auth-middleware that can be shared with multiple projects.

 `/api`